U.S. DEPARTMENT OF EDUCATION GRADUATE ASSISTANCE IN AREAS OF NATIONAL NEED (GAANN) FELLOWSHIP PROGRAM IN SCIENTIFIC COMPUTATION

 Book, Equipment, Supply and Travel Allowance: Amount determined annually.

 Tuition and Health Insurance: Out-of-state tuition remission will be provided by the Fellow's graduate program and the in-state portion of tuition and fees will be paid directly by the Graduate School to the Cashier's Office.
-When the Fellow receives a tuition bill, he or she should complete the enclosed sponsor card to indicate that tuition and fees will be covered by the GAANN Fellowship.
 Health insurance will be provided to all Fellows.

 Registration: Fellows must be full-time graduate students.
 Please see section 3.15 of the Graduate Administrative Handbook for full-time registration requirements.
 Fellows must be engaged in full-time coursework or research during each summer session.
 At no time during the Fellowship period may a GAANN Fellow engage in gainful employment other than part-time employment involved in teaching, research, or similar activities determined by the Graduate School to be in support of progress towards the degree.